rjking1/playwright-bdd-rk/README.md

 `npx bddgen "@login and (@scenario1 or @scenario2)" && npx playwright test`

+and, or, not and parenthesis can be included in the tag expression.

-which provides a much more coventional test selection experience than Playwright's grep command line parameter.
+which provides a much more conventional means of specifying the tests to run than Playwright's grep command line parameter (which can still be used).

-In addition, the generated files are pruned to only include the sceanrios and outline examples that match the requested tags.
+In addition, the generated files are pruned to only include the features, scenarios and outline examples that match the bddgen tag expression.

 > Inspired by the issue in Playwright repo [microsoft/playwright#11975](https://github.com/microsoft/playwright/issues/11975)